Tail call: In assembly

-(where data1 and data2 are parameters) a compiler might translate that as: (Note: The call instruction first pushes the current code location onto the stack and then performs an unconditional jump to the code location indicated by the label.
+where a and b are parameters, a compiler might translate that as: (Note: The call instruction first pushes the current code location onto the stack and then performs an unconditional jump to the code location indicated by the label.
 The ret instruction first pops a code location off the stack, then performs an unconditional jump to the retrieved code location.)